 Tip #3: El Popo

 Wanna eat Mexican?
-Got to El Popo!
-At least this is what locals tell each other.
+Go to El Popo!
+At least, this is what locals tell each other.
 El Popo is an authentic Mexican restaurant in the heart of Warsaw.
-The vibrant spot is extremely busy in the evenings, when the Mexican Mariachi bands are playing and the margaritas get served to the tables, the food is not far behind.

 Don’t miss out on their Frozen Strawberry Margarita, their signature cocktail since 1992.
-Of course you can find a great Tequila menu as well, but no matter how full you are, don’t leave without trying the Churros con chocolate, the dessert is authentic and a perfect sweet finish.
+Of course, you can find a great tequila menu as well, but no matter how full you are, don’t leave without trying the churros con chocolate; the dessert is authentic and a perfect sweet finish.

 - Daily: 12 pm – 11 pm